6 Simple Steps to Build a Basic Website for Your Small Business

 Here are a few main website pages every site should include:

 - Home page: This is your elevator pitch, your first impression.
 Explain who your company is and your values.
-Include a CTA to other pages, such as contact and products or services.
+Include a CTA to other pages, such as contact us and products or services.
+For homepage ideas, head here.

 - Service or product pages: Include one page for each major service or product line your business offers.
-For example, a bakery might include cakes, pies, and catering pages.
+For example, a bakery might separate pages for cakes, pies, and catering.
+You can find product description tips here.

-- About us page: A look at the history and the people behind your company.
+- About us page: This is a look at the history and the people behind your company.
 What is your founding story?
 What background do you want to share?
 Are you a veteran, a former police officer, do you have a family?

 - Contact page: How can site visitors reach you?
 Your contact page may include an online form, phone number, address, hours, and embedded Google map.